csci104/site/labs/lab1/index.md

 ### Step 9.
 Pulling the change

-Now change your directory into `hw-username` in your local terminal, and then type:
+Now change your directory into `lab1` in your local terminal, and then type:

 *`[native]`*
 ```